I just got back from getting groceries. I love Snapple tea, but my grocery store doesn’t carry it, and I’ve inquired about it several times now.

 I could always get mums, but I think it’s just too hot for them.
 Later on I might get pansies just to have some color out there.

-I told the office manager and Nathan came down here and put something down the drain.
-I kept the door closed for some hours and then ran hot water for awhile because as you know Ivy is fascinated with the bath tub.
+I kept the door closed for some hours and then ran hot water for a while because as you know Ivy is fascinated with the bathtub.

 How on earth did a slug get in my tub?
 Had to be the drain.
 There are no windows or other places it could have come from I don’t think.